Achieving the correct mindset

 “I work all day” said one audience member, “Me too!”
 “I’ve got children” said others, and there was a general agreement from the rest of the audience.

-"Ok" said the Speaker, and he went on with his presentation.
+“Ok” said Andrew Reynolds “That’s been noted” and he went on with his presentation.

 After about ten minutes, he said: “Right, to illustrate the power of marketing through the media I am going to conduct a live survey now, using well known British TV programs.”

 “How many people regularly watch Eastenders on a Monday?”
 Many hands went up.

 “What about when it is on during the rest of the week, how many here regularly watch it?

 He asked the same questions about “Coronation street” and “Emerdale Farm” and appeared to be writing down some notes.

 He then looked at at the audience and said: “Very good.
 Ok, how many people here regularly watch at least one of these programs every night.